getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 myObject.doCool(); // "cool!"
 ```

-Here, we call `myObject.doCool()`, which is a method that *actually exists* on `myObject`, making our API design more explicit (less "magical"). *Internally*, our implementation follows the **delegation design pattern** (see Chapter 6), taking advantage of `[[Prototype]]` delegation to `anotherObject.cool`.
+Here, we call `myObject.doCool()`, which is a method that *actually exists* on `myObject`, making our API design more explicit (less "magical"). *Internally*, our implementation follows the **delegation design pattern** (see Chapter 6), taking advantage of `[[Prototype]]` delegation to `anotherObject.cool()`.

-In other words, delegation will tend to be less surprising/confusing if it's an internal implementation detail rather than plainly obvious in your API interface design.
+In other words, delegation will tend to be less surprising/confusing if it's an internal implementation detail rather than plainly exposed in your API interface design.
 We will expound on **delegation** in great detail in the next chapter.

 ## Review (TL;DR)